mcmurtrs/WoodsCreek/README.md

 - Stand age of 0 years was used.
 - A new project was created, the downloaded Sqlite3 db files were uploaded and installed under the "Import Data" tab in FVS
 - The stands were added using the "Add Selected Stand" button under that "Stands" tab
-- The keyword RRTREIN was used to improve accuracy of root disease infection (https://www.fs.fed.us/rm/pubs/rmrs_p054/rmrs_p054_055_067.pdf)
+- The keyword RRTREIN was used to improve accuracy of root disease infection.
+Source: (https://www.fs.fed.us/rm/pubs/rmrs_p054/rmrs_p054_055_067.pdf)
 - Under the "Time" tab:
 Common starting year\
 1990\